kuzzleio/kuzzle-vault/README.md

 ### With Bash

-Alternatively, you can also use the [bash script provided](./bin/kuzzle-vault-encrypt-string) in this repository to encrypt secret in Kuzzle Vault format.
+Alternatively, you can also use the [bash script provided](./bin/kuzzle-vault-encrypt-string) in this repository to encrypt a string in Kuzzle Vault format.

 It will give you an encrypted string that you have to put in you JSON file containing encrypted secrets.